isomerpages/mlaw-cmc/_partner-with-us/4-request-for-collaterals.md

 **Request for Collaterals**

-If you are a public officer organising events for your agency and wish to request for our collaterals, please call us at 1800-2255-529 with the following information:-
+<p style=text-align: justify">If you are a public officer organising events for your agency and wish to request for our collaterals, please call us at 1800-2255-529 with the following information:-</p>

 * Name and Designation
 * Contact Number and Email